drlgfx02xhy/USTC_AD2022_Lab/lab3/lab3_report.md

 ## Conclusion

-Lab3 spend me much more than 8h...
+Lab3 costs me much more than 8h...
 About 3*8h...
 Sigh...

 But I have learned a lot:

 1. Feature Engineering
 2. Convenience of Jupyter for showing and plotting
 3. Seaborn Plotting of different kinds of excellent figures
 4. CSS style design for prettier Markdown PDF

-Tired, but Happy for AD lab!